ddoemonn/parrot_ui/README.md

 ## 🎯 Project Aim

 ParrotUI aims to simplify UI development by providing a library of easy-to-use, copy-paste components.
 Our main philosophy is that users should understand their UI components deeply.
-We achieve this by:

-1. Offering a no-CLI approach for quick integration
-2. Using Tailwind CSS for intuitive styling
-3. Providing components in TSX for TypeScript users
-4. Minimizing third-party library dependencies

 ## ✨ Features